Professional Dental Bridge Treatment in Stoke On Trent

-A gap can also mean your ‘bite’ is affected because the teeth next to the space can lean into the gap and alter the way the upper and lower teeth bite together.
+Furthermore, the gap left by a missing tooth can mean greater strain on the teeth either side.
+Lastly, a gap can also mean your ‘bite’ is affected.
+Due to the teeth next to the space leaning into the gap, altering the way the upper and lower teeth bite together.
 This can then lead to food getting packed into the gap, which causes decay, halitosis and gum disease.
 By simply filling the gap your teeth will become easier to care for and ensure better oral health.

 Fixed dental bridges are an affordable and convenient dental restoration option, especially when it comes to replacing one or more missing teeth.
 These bridges can also help improve your bite, speech, and even your smile.
 People with bridges usually experience a boost in self-confidence as well.

 Fixed dental bridges are relatively easy to maintain, however, it is important to practice good oral hygiene habits, such as brushing and flossing, to prevent plaque buildup and gum disease.
 Regular dental check-ups are also important to prevent the bridge from becoming loose.